 Q: Can a Consultancy Agreement be terminated?

-A: A Consultancy Agreement will either end because consultant has finished the “job” or delivered the deliverables they were contracted for, or it is terminated by a party.
-Usually, a party must give notice period that will be defined in the agreement.
+A: A Consultancy Agreement will either end because a consultant has finished the “job” or delivered the deliverables they were contracted for, or it is terminated by a party.
+Usually, a party must a give notice period that will be defined in the agreement.
 The client will be able to terminate the agreement with immediate effect for cases where the consultant has materially breached the contract including fraud, misconduct, or causing the client to lose money.

 Consultancy Agreement contents

 2. Term of the engagement

 8. Data protection